KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 This is a hands-on introduction to applied deep learning using Tensorflow.

+Tensorflow is a widely used open-source machine learning system, from Google.
+It powers many recent advances in both machine learning research and in practical applications.

 Participants will learn core skills for training & evaluating models, and for deploying machine-learning powered applications.

 The workshop is project-based, with ample time for practicing fundamentals, asking  questions, and exploring on one's own with the support of the instructors.
 Much of the time will be spent programming.

 We will focus on CNN-based image classifiers for our examples, but lessons will apply to other deep learning architectures and machine learning problems.